rsivek/vec23/README.md

 console.log(vC === vA); //true
 ```

-For a complete list of methods, see the documentation.
+For a complete API, see the [documentation](http://nanowizard.github.io/vec23/).

 License
 ----